 In Vermont, elections are administered at the municipal level.
 Your municipal clerk (town, city, school district, water district, etc.), or his or her appointee, is the presiding officer for all municipal elections.

 We are pleased to provide the above Guide to Vermont’s Town Clerks, Treasurers & County Clerks to assist you in contacting your town, city, or county clerk or treasurer.
 This guide is updated as we receive new information from the town or city clerks' offices.

 If you cannot find a location in the listing, it is likely that the location is a village or other place name.
-Visit Vermont Place Names—Real Places in Vermont to find the town or city that includes the village or place name.
+Visit A Gazetteer of Vermont Places—Real Places in Vermont to find the town or city that includes the village or place name.

 Locate Your Polling Place

 Please use the above listing to locate your polling place for the 2016 elections.

 All polls in Vermont open between 5 and 10 a.m. and close at 7 p.m.